imtayadeway/imtayadeway.github.io/_posts/2015-04-24-intermediate-git.md

 #### public branch

-a branch that is shared (read: committed against) by many.
+a branch that is shared (read: committed to) by many.

 #### HEAD